FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/Radio/1975/1975-06-14-junior-choice.md

 ---
 layout: post
 title: Junior Choice
-subtitle: BBC Radio 1 medium wave (also on BBC Radio 2 VHF)
+subtitle: BBC Radio 1 Medium Wave (also on BBC Radio 2 VHF)
 description: Lena chats on the BBC Radio show presented by Ed Stewart.
 Click on link for more details and to hear Lena Zavaroni's section of the Radio Show.
 image: /assets/images/radio/radio-tower-200x200.png
 categories: [BBC Radio 1, BBC Radio 2]